Matthew Perry’s cause of death still under investigation by medical examiner

 Best known for his role on the sitcom “Friends,” the 54-year-old had returned home after a two-hour round of pickleball in the morning before sending his assistant on an errand, TMZ reported.
 When his assistant returned home, he discovered Perry unconscious.

-LAPD received an emergency call around 4:10 p.m., and first responders made their way to Perry’s home in the Pacific Palisades neighborhood.
+LAPD received an emergency call at about 4:10 p.m., and first responders made their way to Perry’s home in the Pacific Palisades neighborhood.

-The circumstances surrounding the actor’s death remain unclear, although police have said they do not believe foul play was involved.
+The circumstances surrounding the actor’s death remain unclear, although police have said they do not think foul play was involved.

 Tributes to the iconic sitcom star have been pouring in from fans, fellow actors and studio executives.
 Perry’s family spoke to People Magazine and said in a statement that they are “heartbroken” by the loss of a “beloved son and brother” who “brought so much joy to the world both as an actor and as a friend.”